Estoril

-Estoril ([ɨʃtuˈɾil]) is a town in the Municipality of Cascais, Portugal, on the Portuguese Riviera.
-It is a tourist destination, with luxury hotels, beaches, and the Casino Estoril.
+Estoril ([ɨʃtuˈɾil]) is a town in the civil parish of Cascais e Estoril of the Portuguese Municipality of Cascais, on the Portuguese Riviera.
+It is a popular tourist destination, with hotels, beaches, and the Casino Estoril.
 It has been home to numerous royal families and celebrities, and has hosted a number of high-profile events, such as the Estoril Open and the Lisbon & Estoril Film Festival.

 Estoril is one of the most expensive places to live in Portugal and the Iberian Peninsula.
 It is home to a sizable foreign community and known for its luxury restaurants, hotels, and entertainment.
 Cascais is consistently ranked for its high quality of living, making it one of the most livable places in Portugal.

 Etymology

 Estoril may derive from the Old Portuguese estorga (heather) - a common plant in the area – with the final meaning of "place where heather grows or is abundant", or from the Old Portuguese astor (Northern goshawk), meaning a place where such birds live.